 E-Safety information and advice

 At Brightwell cum Sotwell CofE Primary School we are committed to ensuring that pupils are safe when using the internet at School and are keen to support parents/ carers in doing this at home.
 We ask parents/carers to be interested and supportive when monitoring their children’s use of the internet.
 This page has been designed to give you information that will support you in this role.
 When online, children and young people can learn new things, get help with their homework, express themselves creatively and connect with friends and family.
 There are also risks, but by understanding and talking about the dangers you can help keep your child safe online.
 Remember, as they grow children are always using the newest apps and social media sites - it is unlikely that they will be using what you use.
 The NSPCC visits the school and speaks with all children through assemblies and workshops as part of the "Speak out.
-Stay Safe." programme
+Stay Safe" programme and Safer Internet Day is celebrated with the messages reinforced throughout the year.

 The information provided on this page will provide information and support to ensure that your child stays safe online.